-(All of these arrive at the Eugene Amtrak station.)
+All of these arrive at the Eugene Amtrak station.
 Arrive by 1:00 if possible, 3:00 at the latest.
-Important: Amtrak trains into Eugene (not Amtrak buses) are usually late (sometimes extremely late), so make sure that your train is scheduled to get into town by about 1:00.
+Important: Amtrak trains into Eugene (not Amtrak buses) are usually late (sometimes extremely late), so make sure that your train is scheduled to get into town by around noon.